MRK4/profitxiv/README.md

 - Full scan of all marketable items (6–8 minutes) with live progress
 - Average sale price per unit (last 4 days)
-- Last sale price per unit
+- Last sale price per unit (with date when available)
+- **Market comparison**: compare item prices across all worlds in a Data Center (cheapest, most expensive, difference %, full table)
 - Filter by craftable items only (XIVAPI recipe check)
 - Sort by average sale price or sales per day
 - Trace dialog: step-by-step logic for each item (verify in-game)